villenattinen/distributed_password_cracker/README.md

 | | ABORT (end the job of the still running worker) -> | |
 | PING -> | | |
 | | <- RESULT | |

+## Where is Hashcat/John the Ripper/your favourite cracker?
+The original idea was to have the worker clients actually crack passwords with well established applications.
+However, due to time constraints, the worker clients only simulate the cracking process.
+The remnants of integrating Hashcat into the project can be found in the `hashcat` branch.